 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+Petr Cigler: Demonstrating the procedure will be Goutam Pramanik, post doc from my laboratory.
+The microscopy part will be demonstrated by Václav Bočan, grad student from our collaborating laboratory.

 Interview style: Author saying the above